Content Type

 india’s-own-navigation-system

-It is a satellite navigation system which provides real-time position with time.
+It is a satellite navigation system that provides real-time position with time.
 This system extends from India to 1,500 km around it and will extend to more areas in the future.
 NavIC has been in orbit since 2018 and was about to start its service in the same year.
-But due to failure of a satellite new date will be soon decided.
+But due to the failure of a satellite new date will be soon decided.

-Why NavIC came to existence?
+Why did NavIC come into existence?

 Which are its segments?